samtasticc/twilight-quiz/README.md

 #### Next Steps
 * Make the audio play/pause buttons smaller
-* Add a timer to the quiz
+* Add specific audio to specific button clicks
 * Create more TSP related questions
+* Create a timer for the entire quiz